 Where is Henry VIII buried?

-Henry VIII’s body remains in a vault under the Quire in St George’s Chapel at Windsor Castle near his third wife, Jane Seymour.
+Henry VIII’s body rests in a vault under the Quire in St George’s Chapel at Windsor Castle near his third wife, Jane Seymour.
+Intriguingly, the sarcophagus that was originally intended to form part of Henry's final resting place was eventually used for the tomb of Lord Nelson in St Paul's Cathedral.